Jaime Yoshiyama: Early life and education

-Yoshiyama was born on 23 July 1944 in Huancayo, Junín.
+Yoshiyama was born on 23 July 1944 in Huancayo, Junín to a family of Japanese Peruvians.
 He is graduated in Industrial Engineering.
 He attended ESAN University, a prestigious Peruvian postgraduate School, and graduated as a Valedictorian in 1967 getting an MBA degree.
 He earned scholarships to attend Michigan State University graduating with a Master in Business Administration in 1969, and Harvard University with a Master in Public Administration (Economics and Economic Development) 1976.